aenemenate/tw-text-edit/README.md

 ## Features
 - Open as many files as you want from the command line or windows explorer
-- Edit multiple flies at once
+- Edit multiple files at once
 - Line numbers
 - Convenient text interaction, mouse and keyboard navigation
 - Right click context menu